Posts Tagged ‘dirt road’

 Spontaneous Combustion is the Cave of Trouble’s second 30 minute length movie.
 This movie is essential viewing for any serious researcher of spontaneous human combustion (SHC), and is recommended for all believers of conspiracy theory.

-Here is Spontaneous Combustion in mov format.
+Here is Spontaneous Combustion.
 If you have problems with this format on Windows, try getting QuickTime.